bpg/terraform-provider-proxmox/README.md

 We expect the Proxmox developers to improve the API over time so that these custom shell commands can eventually be replaced by an API method.

-### Disk images from VMware (.vmdk) cannot be uploaded
+### Disk images from VMware cannot be uploaded or imported
-Proxmox VE is not currently supporting `.vmdk` disk images directly.
-However, you can still use it as a disk image:
+Proxmox VE is not currently supporting VMware disk images directly.
+However, you can still use them as disk images by using this workaround:

 ```hcl
 resource "proxmox_virtual_environment_file" "vmdk_disk_image" {